-11.5.3.3.4 Procedure for reporting MBMS bearer quality
+11.5.3.3.4 Procedure for reporting MBMS listening status

-The MC gateway UE listening on the MBMS bearer has to report the MBMS bearer quality to the MC clients so that MC clients can report the same to the MC service server.
-MC Gateway UE monitors an MBMS bearer to receive MC service media.
-Based on the received quality (e.g. radio level quality) the MC gateway UE needs to inform the MC Clients which requested the MC gateway UE to listen on MBMS bearer, whether it is able to receive the MC service media on the MBMS bearer with sufficient quality or not the MC Clients can inform the MC service server accordingly.
+The MC gateway UE listening on the MBMS bearer has to report the MBMS listening status and the optional MBMS bearer quality to the MC clients so that MC clients can report the same to the MC service server.
+MC gateway UE monitors an MBMS bearer to receive MC service media.
+Based on the MBMS listening status and the received quality (e.g. radio level quality) the MC gateway UE needs to inform the MC clients which requested the MC gateway UE to listen on MBMS bearer, whether it is able to receive the MC service media on the MBMS bearer with sufficient quality or not the MC Clients can inform the MC service server accordingly.

-Figure 11.5.3.3.4-1 illustrates the procedure for MC clients residing on non-3GPP devices reporting the MC service server about the MBMS bearer quality.
+Figure 11.5.3.3.4-1 illustrates the procedure for MC clients residing on non-3GPP devices reporting the MC service server about the MBMS bearer listening status.

 Pre-conditions: